lonelyplanet/flamsteed/README.md

 * `window.performance.timing`
 * `chrome.loadTimes` (if available) (TODO: blocked by https://code.google.com/p/chromium/issues/detail?id=160547)

-Empty timings (values equal to 0) are not sent.
-There will be empty timings, for example, if the visitor leaves before `onload` has fired.

-To save space, timings are sent relative to `navigationStart`.

 #### Custom "business" timing

 The point at which the page is usuable or ready might not line up exactly within any of the